Discover Kenya : Fine Arts (Painting / Sculpture / Street Art / Photo)

 From colonial art to the modern era

 The encounter with European settlers had an impact on the Kenyan pictorial tradition.
 In contact with the Portuguese, sculpted portraits saw their features change.
 The nose became thinner and a beard was represented by rows of beads on certain sculptures.
-Beads, usually used by women to embellish their finery, are now used as currency.
+Beads, usually used by women to embellish elements of their finery, are now used as currency.
 Sculptors still do not sign their works, the collective taking precedence over the notion of the individual.
 In Mombasa, the Swahili culture born in the 2nd century was enriched by exchanges, which were more frequent in the port city.
 However, as the Swahili had been Islamized very early on, they had no recourse to images.
 Geometric motifs were repeated.
-The Muslim heritage is nevertheless nuanced by African elements.
+The Muslim heritage is nevertheless nuanced with African elements.
 This mix can be seen in the Gedi ruins museum in Watamu, which accompanies the 12th-century village.

 On the coast, the first gallery was the Diani Beach Art Gallery, featuring an extremely diverse collection of African and Kenyan art.
 Photographs, sculptures and paintings offer a vast panorama of contemporary art.
 A special feature of Mombasa is the Sand Art Museum, which showcases a natural form of sculpture: sand sculpture.
 Before leaving town, treat yourself to some unique souvenirs at the Coast Gallery of Arts.
-Located along the Nyali Links road, it offers paintings accompanied by handcrafted frames in raw materials.
+Located along the Nyali Links road, it features paintings accompanied by handcrafted frames in raw materials.

 Emergence of the contemporary scene